dragnilar/EdgeExtensionsBlazor/README.md

 - Features app link menu for Microsoft 365.
 Some of the links are different than the one for Edge (I.E. Visual Studio and Azure).
 - Allows you to search using your default search engine.

-* Currently the bookmark folder name is hardcoded as Edge Quick Links (case matters).
+* The bookmarks folder is defaulted to Edge Quick Links; you can change it in the settings menu

 Note:  The extension uses the same APIs that Microsoft uses for Bing via a proxy (due to Bing using CORS).
 As a result, it may at times take a little bit of time for the image of the day to show up when the extension fires up for the first time on a particular day.